datadiversitylab/datadiversitylab.github.io/src/team/laura-falk.md

   Science Institute at the University of Arizona as well as Knowledge River at the School of Information.
 Laura is currently employed as a Data Scientist for the CoVHORT at the University of Arizona.
-github: laurafalk
-resume: null
-imageAlt: Portrait of Laura Falk
-order: 200
-date: 2024-04-17T10:45:00.000Z
-memberDateEnd: null
 tags:
   - Former
   - MSc capstone student
 linkedin: null
 email: palacila@arizona.edu
+github: laurafalk
 link: https://laurafalk.github.io/
+resume: null
 image: /assets/images/our-team/laura-falk.png
-memberTitle: MSc student
+imageAlt: Portrait of Laura Falk
+order: 21
+date: 2024-04-17T10:45:00.000Z
+memberDateEnd: null
 ---